RG9-1485

 Printer techs seem to have hit an issue where the packaging was amazingly like the bar coded bag these parts normally ship in.

 Our experience has been a bit different.
-There certainly are compatible parts but the packaging is bland intended neither to inform or deceive.
+There certainly are compatible parts but the packaging is bland, intended neither to inform or deceive.
 (In the past we have sometimes been deceived by it.
-We investigate more closely now).
+We investigate more closely now.)

 Counterfeiting rollers looks unlikely - why would anyone counterfeit bits of plastic that retail for £10 or less.
 There again, apparently Lego has a battle against counterfeits.
-In truth the manufacturing cost of a separation pad is probably about the same as that of a Lego brick and the price is higher, so if copies can be made cheaply and easily and sold as original they will be.
-We look at the cost of component manufacturing elsewhere
+In truth the manufacturing cost of a separation pad is probably about the same as that of a Lego brick and the sale price is higher, so if copies can be made cheaply and easily and sold as original they will be.
+We look at the cost of component manufacturing elsewhere (below).

 Manufacturing Quality

+People worry about materials and typically that is the problem with counterfeit and compatible goods, particularly in the automotive trades.
+Use of the wrong grade of steel will mean engine valve timing is wrong or metal fatigue sets in prematurely.
 In this case the materials did turn out to be different but that wasn't the immediate issue.
 The maker hadn't made the thing properly or fully looked at how the part would work in practice.

 A close look at the way this pad is made raises several questions.